Skip to content

 How many internal links should point to my affiliate program page?

 There’s no fixed number, but more relevant, contextual links generally help.
-Aim to link from your homepage, pricing page, footer, and every relevant blog post, rather than relying on a single footer link.
-The goal is for the page to be easily reachable and clearly signposted as important.
+Link from your homepage, pricing page, footer, and every relevant blog post, rather than leaning on a single footer link.
+The goal: the page is easily reachable and clearly signposted as important.

 What anchor text works best for linking to a recruiting page?

-Descriptive, keyword-relevant anchors such as “affiliate program”, “partner program”, or “join our affiliate program”.
-Vary them naturally and avoid generic anchors like “click here”, which give search engines no relevance signal.
+Descriptive, keyword-relevant anchors like “affiliate program”, “partner program”, or “join our affiliate program”.
+Vary them naturally and skip generic anchors like “click here”, which give search engines no relevance signal.

 Is a footer link to my affiliate program enough?

-No. A footer link makes the page reachable site-wide but is a relatively weak signal on its own because site-wide links are discounted.
-Combine it with contextual in-content links from relevant, high-authority pages for the strongest effect.
+No. A footer link makes the page reachable site-wide but is a weak signal on its own, because site-wide links get discounted.
+Pair it with contextual in-content links from relevant, high-authority pages for the strongest effect.

 SEOInternal linkingRecruiting